Bubobubobubobubo/sardine/README.md

 ## Crash

 By coding live, you will soon make mistakes.
 There is currently no recovery mechanism from a typing/coding error.
 The function will stop dramatically, leaving you with only silence.
 A recovery mechanism is on the way, warning you of any mistake you made and feeding an older version of your function instead of your defective one.

+## Troubleshooting

+**pip3 install fails on python-rtmidi build**
+Its probably because the `libjack-dev` lib is missing you can install it with `sudo apt-get install libjack-dev`